Loading lesson…

 The big idea: refactor delegation is 80% test hygiene and scope discipline, 20% Codex.
 Get the first 80% right and the agent thrives.

-What is the core idea behind "Codex For Refactoring Legacy Code"?
+What is the main idea of "Codex For Refactoring Legacy Code"?

-Which best describes the scope of "Codex For Refactoring Legacy Code"?
+Which concept is most central to "Codex For Refactoring Legacy Code"?